Like & Follow us on Facebook

 How and where can I register my stillborn child?

-What Documentation is required?
+What documentation is required?

-Even if a stillbirth occurred many years ago, it may still be registered.
 If the stillbirth took place prior to 1st January 1995 specific evidence must be produced to prove that a stillbirth took place.
 This evidence can take the form of an authoritative statement in writing from the hospital, nursing home or midwife, again stating the date and place the stillbirth occurred as well as the weight or gestational age of the baby.